Servo-Pistons

 Their packaging is extremely flexible

-Unlike conventional pistons with tight clearances between their bores, servo pistons (and all diaphragm pistons) have several millimeter gaps between their bores to give the diaphragm room to turn around without bending sharply enough to cause fatigue/rubbing issues.
+Unlike conventional pistons with tight clearances between their bores, servo pistons (and all diaphragm pistons) have several millimeter gaps between their bores to give the diaphragm room to turn around without bending sharply enough to cause fatigue issues.
 Rectangular or arbitrarily shaped bores, curved pistons, tapered pistons, and more are all viable options for the packaging-constrained roboticist.
 These more 'designer' variants will be annoying to calibrate the sensor output on, but the core ideas all still work.
-If you want to get really weird, there's nothing stopping you from using flexible tubing as the outer bore and making a strange, much more controllable, buit-in-sensing alternative to a Mckibben muscle.

 Since the pistons are also sensors, you can record trajectories in this reduced stiffness mode then play them back with full force.
 Or if your pump system has enough flow to keep up, you can open the needle valve during controlled movements to 'force limit' the robot so it can't crush people or objects by accident.